domenipavec/rpi-dashboard/docs/rest_api/apimemory.md

 # /api/memory

 Provides info about system memory.
-All values are in kB.
+All values are in bytes.

 Example:
 ```